Andrew-Greenlaw/fs-journal/quizzes/week09.md

 <!-- enter you answer in the space below -->

 ```
-sprints, daily sprints and what not.
+after sprint planning, daily sprints and what not.
 ```